fresns/docs/wiki/en-US/supports/helpers/config.md

 | --- | --- | --- | --- |
 | itemKey | String | **required** | [configs->item_key](../../database/systems/configs.md) |

-::: details 查看说明
+::: details Description
-- `ID` 值为文件 ID：键值是数字
+- `ID` value is the file ID: the key is a number
-- `URL` 值为文件 URL：键值是以 http:// 或 https:// 开头
+- `URL` value is the file URL: the key starts with `http://` or `https://`
 :::

 ## Get File Path by Key